Music in advertising: Functions of music in advertising

 In advertising, "music can serve the overall promotional goals in one or more of several capacities."
 David Huron proposes six primary categories, which include: entertainment, structure and continuity, memorability, lyrical language, targeting, and authority establishment.
-Also, music in advertising can be used to appeal to a person's emotions and senses.
+Also, it can be used to appeal to a person's emotions and senses.
 The targeting of one's emotions is done so that the audience is swayed toward what is being advertised.
-Using music to influence a person's emotional state is effective, since “music has a significant influence on the consumer's emotional state and mood, which is an important concept in the establishment of attitudes since mood states seem to bias judgments and opinions in the same direction as the mood state”.
+Using music to influence a person's emotional state is effective, since "music has a significant influence on the consumer's emotional state and mood, which is an important concept in the establishment of attitudes since mood states seem to bias judgments and opinions in the same direction as the mood state".
 Being able to use music in advertising has made advertisements more enticing and attention-getting for the audience.
 Fifteen seconds is currently the standard duration of a television commercial so advertisers need to be able to successfully grab their audience's attention, which music does.